The Lov\'{a}sz Local Lemma: Foundations and Applications: Symmetric Lov a sz Local Lemma

 where \eqref{eq1: 05.03.26} holds by the assumption of the theorem; \eqref{eq2: 05.03.26} follows from the fact that the sequence $\bigl\{ \bigl(1+\frac1k\bigr)^k \bigr\}_{k \in \mathbb{N}}$ is monotonically increasing and converges to $e$ as $k \to \infty$; \eqref{eq3: 05.03.26} follows by straightforward algebra; finally, \eqref{eq4: 05.03.26} holds by the choice $x_i = \frac1{d+1}$ for all $i \in [n]$ and since the outdegrees of the considered dependency digraph are at most $d$.
 It then follows from Theorem~\ref{theorem: LLL} that

 where the last inequality holds since $\left(1+\frac1d\right)^d < e$. \end{proof}

-By skipping the intermediate step in \eqref{eq1: 05.03.26}, the next sharper symmetric criterion is obtained. \begin{corollary}[Spencer's bound] {\em Let $A_1, \ldots, A_n$ be events in an arbitrary probability space.
-Suppose that, for every $i \in [n]$, the event $A_i$ is independent of the $\sigma$-algebra generated by all the remaining events, except for at most $d$ of them, and that $\mathbb{P}(A_i) \leq p$ for all $i \in [n]$.
+By skipping inequality \eqref{eq1: 05.03.26} and starting instead from inequality \eqref{eq2: 05.03.26}, the next sharper symmetric criterion is obtained. \begin{corollary}[Spencer's bound] {\em Let $A_1, \ldots, A_n$ be events in an arbitrary probability space.
+Suppose that, for every $i \in [n]$, the event $A_i$ is independent of the $\sigma$-algebra generated by all the remaining events, except for at most $d \geq 1$ of them, and assume that $\mathbb{P}(A_i) \leq p$ for all $i \in [n]$.
 If

 then } \end{corollary}